updeshxp/Serenity_kernel/README.md

                            The above also works when cross compiling.

-     "make localyesconfig" Similar to localmodconfig, except it will convert all module options to built in (=y) options.
+     `make localyesconfig` Similar to localmodconfig, except it will convert all module options to built in (=y) options.

    You can find more information on using the Linux kernel config tools in Documentation/kbuild/kconfig.txt.

- - NOTES on "make config":
+ - NOTES on `make config`:

     - Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers

-    - Compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.
+    - Compiling the kernel with `Processor type` set higher than 386 will result in a kernel that does NOT work on a 386.
 The kernel will detect this on bootup, and give up.